yota-na/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please tell me about your favorite alphabet.
+example
+-w
 # List of place
-- mamemame saisai
-- Gusto